 There was no corner of the house Cillian did not touch, he would go in the pantry and close himself there in dark without any concerns, he would harass Chris’ Dad while watching TV, he loved seeing the cows outside or the chickens.
 We had a little pool where he enjoyed carrying macadamia nuts in, he held speeches at dinner, he had a great time overall.

 We caugth up with my niece and nephew as we kept stealing them away from Brisbane for weekends.
 Aggie and I made meringues together, we filmed a little movie which I am supposed to edit and put together, the only problem is we never filmed the ending.
 Cililan played a vicious murderer.
 Husband enjoyed Gus’ passion for soccer and they played it as often as they saw each other.
 They even had an epic match at Easter.

 10 weeks sure passed quickly and our time there left us with some amazing memories.
 It is a beautiful place to have part of our lives even if it is so far away to get to.

 I went a bit overboard with carrying books back home.
 That’s what happens when you are allowed two suitcases each.
 Some excellent book shops around BerkelouW Books in Eumandi and Maleny.
 I found some nice souvenirs at LalaLand.
-I used to love sending old postcards but in the last couple of years seems that postcards have become highly collectable so you can’t touch them as easily.
+I used to love sending old postcards but in the last couple of years postcards have become highly collectable so you can’t touch them as easily.